rajabishek/java-essentials/manuscript/03_oops.md

 ```
 > - Instance methods can however access the `static` methods and data directly.
 > - Outside of the class in which they are defined, static methods and variables can be used independently of any object using `className.data` or `className.methodName()`
+> - Declaring a field as final prevents its contents from being modified, making it, essentially, a constant.
+Usually `final` fields are all named in capital letters separated by underscore.